awsdocs/amazon-sagemaker-developer-guide/doc_source/canvas-getting-started.md

 1. \(Optional\) If you left **Enable time series forecasting** turned on, select **Create and use a new execution role**, or select **Use an existing execution role** if you already have an IAM role with the required Amazon Forecast permissions attached \(for more information, see the [IAM role setup method](canvas-set-up-forecast.md#canvas-set-up-forecast-iam)\)\.

+1. \(Optional\) Add **Tags** to track your cost and usage trends in AWS Billing and Cost Management\.
+SageMaker adds the tags you specify in the Domain to all of the SageMaker Canvas apps you create in the Domain\.
+For more information about billing and tags, see [Manage billing and cost in SageMaker Canvas](canvas-manage-cost.md)\.

 1. Finish making any other changes to your Domain setup, and then choose **Submit**\.

 If you encounter an error during post\-building analysis that tells you to increase your quota for `ml.m5.2xlarge` instances, use the following information to resolve the issue\.
 To allow SageMaker Canvas to complete post\-building analysis of models, you must increase the SageMaker Hosting endpoint limit for the `ml.m5.2xlarge` instance type to a non\-zero value in your AWS account\.
 After building a model, SageMaker Canvas hosts the model on a SageMaker Hosting endpoint and uses the endpoint to generate the post\-building analysis\.
 If you don't increase the default account limit of 0 for `ml.m5.2xlarge` instances, SageMaker Canvas cannot complete this step and generates an error during post\-building analysis\.